4NTC/academy_exam_20220717/README.md

 # OldFashionPound
 A library (package OldFashionPound) implementing the 4 arithmetic operations (sum, subtraction, multiplication and division) for pre-1970 UK prices.

 Under the old money system of UK, before 1970, there were 12 pence in a shilling and 20 shillings, or 240 pence, in a pound.
-Thus, a price in th OldUK Money system was expressed in Pound, Shillings and Pence.
+Thus, a price in th OldUK Money system was expressed in dataObj.Pound, Shillings and dataObj.Pence.

-For example "12p 6s 10d" is 12 Pound, 6 Shillings and 10 Pence.
+For example "12p 6s 10d" is 12 dataObj.Pound, 6 Shillings and 10 dataObj.Pence.

 Sum and Subtraction should add or subtract two prices respectively.